Ready to Excel in High-Growth Technology Roles?

 Overview of techniques and tools to develop secure software.
 Focus on the application security.
 Topics include secure software development processes, threat modeling, secure requirements and architectures, vulnerability and malware analysis using static code analysis and dynamic analysis tools, vulnerabilities in C/C++ and Java programs, Crypto and secure APIs, vulnerabilities in web applications and mobile applications, and security testing.
 Hands-on lab and programming exercises using current tools are provided and required.
 Prerequisite: At least two 500- level (or above) programming-intensive computer science courses; or instructor's consent. [ 4 cr. ]

-Theories and methods for automating and representing knowledge with an emphasis on learning from input/output data.
-The course covers a wide variety of approaches, including Supervised Learning, Neural Nets and Deep Learning, Reinforcement Learning, Expert Systems, Bayesian Learning, Fuzzy Rules, Genetic Algorithms, and Swarm Intelligence.
+Theories and methods for learning from data.
+The course covers a variety of approaches, including Supervised and Unsupervised Learning, Neural Nets and Deep Learning, Adversarial Learning, Bayesian Learning, and Genetic Algorithms.
 Each student focuses on two of these approaches and creates a term project.
 Laboratory course.
 Prerequisite: MET CS 521 and either MET CS 622, MET CS 673 or MET CS 682.
 MET CS 677 is strongly recommended.
 Or, instructor's consent. [ 4 cr. ]

 MET CS 775 Advanced Networking